Report an Error

 We recommend the NVIDIA Quadro FX 5500 for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a dual-slot card, its power draw is rated at 96 W maximum.
+Being a dual-slot card, the NVIDIA Quadro FX 5500 draws power from 1x 6-pin power connectors, with power draw rated at 96 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 Quadro FX 5500 is connected to the rest of the system using a PCIe 1.0 x16 interface.
 The card measures 229 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 2,999 US Dollars.

 ||Apr 20th, 2006

 ||PCIe 1.0 x16